How To Get Rid Of A Roach Infestation In Your Florida Home: A Complete Guide 2026

 What Type of Florida Cockroaches Are in My Home?

 There are over 4,500 species of roaches worldwide, but only around 69 of them reside in the United States.
-While the vast majority of roach species have little interest in inhabiting your home for themselves, there are a select number that will gladly do so.
+Florida homes tend to see the same handful repeatedly.

 How to Identify Roaches